Veterans and Identity TheftUpdated: November 4, 2022

-When reporting via this website, consumers are advised to be thinking of a recovery plan that you can discuss with an agent from IdentityTheft.gov.
-This recovery plan is key to moving forward with your police reports, credit reporting agency reports, credit card servicers, etc.
+When reporting, consumers are advised to think of a recovery plan to discuss with an agent from IdentityTheft.gov.
+The plan is key to moving forward with police reports, credit reporting agency reports, credit card servicers, etc.

-- Contacting credit card agencies to change passwords, PINS, etc.
+- Contact credit card agencies to change passwords, PINS, etc.

-- Filing a complaint with state and/or federal law enforcement (see below)
+- File a complaint with state and/or federal law enforcement.

-- Opening an investigation at all three major credit reporting agencies (Equifax, TransUnion, Experian) and be prepared to file any police reports required as part of this process
+- Open an investigation at all three major credit reporting agencies (Equifax, Experian and TransUnion), and be prepared to file required police reports.

-- Contact your bank, lenders, creditors, etc. to do damage control, explore options, freeze accounts, or other actions as appropriate
+- Contact your bank, credit union, lenders, creditors, etc., to do damage control, explore options, freeze accounts and/or take other necessary actions.

-- Start credit monitoring services which may or may not be offered to you free of charge depending on the nature of the problem; don’t assume you are NOT entitled to free assistance in this area.
-Always ask what you are entitled to receive for free.
+- Start credit monitoring services, which may or may not be offered to you free of charge, depending on the nature of the problem.
+Don’t assume you are not entitled to free assistance.
+Always ask.

-The Department of Veterans Affairs program called More Than a Number is described as an identity protection program offering “information to educate Veterans and their beneficiaries on how to protect themselves from identity theft.”
+The Department of Veterans Affairs program, More Than a Number, is an identity-theft protection program that informs and educates veterans and their beneficiaries.
 Call 1-855-578-5492 to learn more.

-According to the VA official site, VA options in such cases include free credit monitoring for those “whose data is considered at risk after internal review.”
-This resource is specifically for those with VA data that has been compromised rather than as a one-stop service for ANY identity theft issue.
+According to the VA, the options in such cases include free credit monitoring for those “whose data is considered at risk after internal review.”
+This resource is specifically for those with compromised VA data.